munificent/magpie/doc/site/markdown/patterns.md

 This will match a record with `name` and `address` fields.
 If it matches, it will create new variables `n` and `a` and bind them to the values of those fields.

-Like record expressions, record patterns can omit the field names in which case they'll be inferred by position:
+Like record expressions, record patterns can omit the field names, in which case they'll be inferred by position:

     :::magpie
     x is Int, y is Int

-This matches a record with two positional fields that are integers and bind the fields.
+This matches a record with two positional fields that are integers and binds the fields.
 In other words, matching that pattern against `3, 4` will bind `x` to `3` and `y` is `4`.